 Runway

-The time a company can operate before running out of cash.
+The number of months a company can operate before running out of cash.

 Formula